-Service providers can access the National Verifier on any computer or mobile device.
-To complete a Lifeline application:
+Service providers can help consumers apply through the service provider portal by accessing the National Verifier on any computer or mobile device.
+This must be an in-person interaction.

-- Visit the National Verifier website
+- Visit the National Verifier.

 - Use an interview-style approach to ask the consumer for the required information, complete the application, and upload documentation (if needed).

-- Ask the customer to initial and e-sign the online application themselves (service providers cannot initial or e-sign on behalf of a customer, and cannot accept applications by phone).
+- Ask the customer to initial and e-sign the online application themselves (service providers cannot initial or e-sign on behalf of a customer and cannot accept applications by phone).

 Access to the Service Provider Portal

-National Verifier Staging (Pre-Production) Environment
+National Verifier Staging Environment

-The National Verifier staging environment allows users to use mock data to simulate service provider portal transactions including eligibility checks and document uploads.
+The National Verifier staging environment allows users to use mock data to simulate service provider portal transactions, including eligibility checks and document uploads.
 Service providers should only use mock data in the National Verifier staging environment.

 Apply by Mail